 Health: is a dynamic state of being viewed holistically and promoted through understanding, caring, adaptive coping, and appropriate system/illness management.

-Environment: is comprised of dynamic ever-changing surroundings in which humans exist.
-This environment consists of family, social and work groups as well as members of the global community.
+Environment: is comprised of dynamic surroundings in which humans exist.
+Environments consist of family, social and work groups as well as members of the global community.
 The environment includes those forces, internal and external, which may have a positive or negative influence on individuals and their state of health.

-Teaching/Learning Process: is a planned process of interaction that promotes behavioral changes, and facilities growth and development.
+Teaching/Learning Process: is a planned process of interaction that promotes behavioral changes and facilities growth and development.
 It is essentially an interactive process between teacher and student.
 A variety of teaching strategies are employed to maximize learning as contemporary technology is incorporated.
 The faculty is responsible for designing learning experiences that promote current/competent nursing practices based on evidenced based practices within the curriculum.
 Each student has the right to an educational climate that will enhance his/her ability to learn.
-Students also have the responsibility and accountability for participating in the process by using learned information as a basis on which to expand their individual knowledge and skills, and improve their aptitude.
+Students also have the responsibility and accountability for participating in the process by using learned information as a basis to expand their individual knowledge and skills while improving their aptitude.

 Talk With a Counselor